infumap/infumap/docs/cli.md

 Reverse geocode GPS-tagged supported images without starting the web server.

-This command looks for supported image items that already have saved image-tag output in the local `text` artifact directory.
+This command looks for supported image items that already have saved image-tag/caption output in the local `text` artifact directory.
 When the saved image-tag JSON includes `image_metadata.gps_latitude` and `image_metadata.gps_longitude`, Infumap calls a reverse-geocoding service and stores the full JSON response beside the image-tag artifact as `<item_id>_geo.json`, along with a separate `<item_id>_geo_manifest.json`.

 By default, the command targets the Geoapify reverse-geocoding API and expects an API key via `--api-key` or `INFUMAP_GEOAPIFY_API_KEY`.